sadhviram03/fruits-api/README.md

 |GET	|| /fruits		          ||                        ||   List of all added fruits       |
 |GET	|| /fruits/1	          ||                        ||   Returns fruit with ID 1        |

+## CI/CD Pipeline

+-> As part of the assignment, I also set up a GitHub Actions-based CI/CD pipeline.
+   Every time I push code or open a pull request to the main branch, the pipeline automatically does the following:

+* Checks out the latest code

+* Sets up a clean Python 3.11 environment

+* Installs dependencies from requirements.txt

+* Runs all API tests using pytest

+* Builds the Docker image to ensure containerization works as expected

+This helps ensure the project is always testable, stable, and deployment-ready.

+-> You can find the pipeline config in:
+   .github/workflows/ci.yml

+-> And see workflow results in the Actions tab.

 ~~Thanks for the opportunity — it was a fun build!